 According to the myth, Leto promised Delos that she would make the island the richest in the world if Delos allowed her to rest there and give birth to her child.
 She also promised that her child would never leave the rock.
-And so it was agreed, and Leto went to the Holy Lake, in the center of which was a palm tree.
+And so it was agreed, and Leto went to the Sacred Lake, in the center of which was a palm tree.

 There, and without help, as Hera had forbidden Eilithia -the goddess of childbirth and midwives- to help Leto, she gave birth to twins.
 The first was Artemis, goddess of hunting and virginity.
 Nine days later, she gave birth to Apollo, the god of truth and light.

 It is interesting to note that, according to legend, Artemis, a nine-day-old baby, was indeed able to help her mother bring her brother to light.
 In Attica, and specifically in Vravrona, Vravronia Artemis was worshiped as the goddess of vegetation and hunting, and as the protector of women during childbirth as well as of newborns.
 She obviously had to be reborn to serve the role she was assigned.

 From that moment on, Delos became a sacred place, remaining forever bathed in the light of Apollo.
 One must become a personal witness of how unique this Apollonian light is, to understand.

 The marble lions on the archaeological site of Delos - credits: discovergreece.com